AdaCore/learn/content/courses/advanced-ada/chapters/expressions.rst

 .. admonition:: For further reading...

-    Relations can actually be much more complicated than the one we just seen.
+    Relations can actually be much more complicated than the one we just saw.
 In fact, this is the definition from the Ada Reference Manual:

     .. code-block:: none